fxnai/fxn3d/Packages/ai.fxn.fxn3d/README.md

 ![function logo](https://raw.githubusercontent.com/fxnai/.github/main/logo_wide.png)

-Run AI prediction functions (a.k.a "predictors") in your Unity apps and games.
-With Function, you can build AI-powered apps by creating and composing GPU-accelerated predictors that run in the cloud.
+Run Python functions (a.k.a "predictors") locally in your Unity apps and games, with full GPU acceleration and zero dependencies.
 In a few steps:

 ## Installing Function
 Add the following items to your Unity project's `Packages/manifest.json`: